blinkk/degu/notes/blender-three/Blender-Three-Process.md

   example of this setup.
 - Ensure Y up is enbaled since threef relies on the correct orientation.

+- When exporting a multiple scenes in one, gltf combines cameras and animations into arrays.
+When importing, we don't have a way to know, which animation is associated with which scene.
+  This problem is solved by naming convention.
+PREFIX all your cameras, animations by  something unique to the scene. "scene1-camera", "scene1-camera-animation" etc.  We can then use that as a basis to filter animations per scene.

 # Text Markers
 - By convention, text markers should be named with 'text-markerX'